theindiandataguy/theindiandataguy/README.md

 <h2 align="left">Hi 👋, I'm Shravan</h2>
-<h3 align="left">AWS Data Engineer</h3>
+<h3 align="left">Data Engineer</h3>
 <h3 align="left">AWS Certified Solutions Architect Associate</h3>

 ## 🌐 About Me:<br>
-🚀 I’m currently exploring the world of AI, LLMs, and RAGs, building models, and applying them to real-world use cases.<br>
+Results-driven Data Engineer with 4+ years of hands-on experience designing and delivering scalable, cloud-native data solutions on AWS.
+Expertise in real-time streaming, batch data processing, ETL/ELT pipelines, and cloud migrations.
+Adept in Python, microservice and serverless architectures, with proven leadership in end-to-end project delivery, data quality automation, and cost optimization.
+Skilled in managing large-scale distributed systems with a strong focus on performance tuning, reliability, and observability.
+Ability to handle multiple projects simultaneously with a high degree of accuracy and effective task management.

+🚀 I’m currently exploring cloud agnostic technologies like dbt, snowflake etc.<br>
 💼 As a Data Engineer, I specialize in Cloud Data Engineering, Data Streaming, DWH and all things AWS.
 My expertise spans both SQL and NoSQL, with hands-on experience in optimizing data/ETL pipelines and architectures for scalability and efficiency.<br>
-📈 Spearheaded cloud migrations, enhanced real-time analytics, and developed innovative microservice architectures and ETL solutions.<br>
+📈 Spearheaded cloud migrations, enhanced real-time analytics, and developed innovative microservice architectures and ETL pipelines.<br>
 💡 Evaluated new technologies and industry trends to identify opportunities for enhancing current systems or developing innovative solutions.<br>
 🐍 Skilled in Python, I’m also diving into Golang and goroutines for high-performance, low-latency asynchronous processing, ensuring optimal resource utilization.<br>
 💬 Feel free to ask me about data engineering, cloud infrastructure, or how I’m integrating AI into real-world solutions!<br>